-Oxygen octahedral rotations can have a significant impact on the behavior of ABO3 perovskites, affecting electronic, dielectric, ferroelectric and magnetic prop-For example, the octahedral rotations couerties. ple strongly with the magnetic structure in transitionmetal perovskites by modifying the metal-oxygen-metal bond angles that are critical to determine the magnetic interactions.^{1,2} In some materials, such as $SrTiO_3$, the oxygen rotations give rise to a non-polar antiferrodistortive (AFD) ground state contribute to the suppression of ferroelectric (FE) order.^{3-5}.
-However, the recent discovery of rotation-driven improper ferroelectricity in a superlattice6 has inspired a search for this type of ferroelectricity in other types of materials.^{1,7-9} Because they can also couple with magnetic properties, octahedra rotations offer a promising approach to the discovery or design of new multiferroic perovskites. $^{1,10-13}$
+Oxygen octahedral rotations can have a significant impact on the behavior of ABO3 perovskites, affecting electronic, dielectric, ferroelectric, and magnetic properties.
+For example, the octahedral rotations couple strongly with the magnetic structure in transition-metal perovskites by modifying the metal-oxygen-metal bond angles that are critical to determine the magnetic interactions.^{1,2} In some materials, such as SrTiO3, the oxygen rotations give rise to a nonpolar antiferrodistortive (AFD) ground state contributing to the suppression of ferroelectric (FE) order.^{3-5} However, the recent discovery of rotation-driven improper ferroelectricity in a superlattice6 has inspired a search for this type of ferroelectricity in other types of materials.^{1,7-9} Because they can also couple with magnetic properties, octahedra rotations offer a promising approach to the discovery or design of new multiferroic perovskites.^{1,10-13}

 In the cubic structure, SrTiO3 and PbTiO3 both show an AFD instability at the zone corner (R point) of the Brillouin zone.^{14,15} Following this instability leads to the experimentally observed tetragonal ground state with rotations along the [001] axis for SrTiO3, while PbTiO3 prefers rotations along the [111] axis.
 For PbTiO3, however, this is not the equilibrium structure; instead, a strong FE instability at Γ out-competes the AFD instability, giving rise to a tetragonal FE ground state without rotations.
-Nevertheless, the AFD modes provide a potential source of instability in $PbTiO_3$, as has been predicted for example for surface^{16,17} and interface6 geometries.
+Nevertheless, the AFD modes provide a potential source of instability in PbTiO3, as has been predicted for example for surface^{16,17} and interface6 geometries.
 (In SrTiO3, a weak FE instability at Γ is found in some calculations, depending sensitively on lattice constant and other details.
 However, experimentally the material just barely avoids this instability, remaining paraelectric down to zero temperature.)

-While oxygen octahedral rotations clearly play an important role in these and other perovskites, and while they are known to be strongly affected by stress^{12,18,19} and temperature,20 we are not aware of any previous study of the effects of electric fields on the AFD rotations.
+Oxygen octahedral rotations clearly play an important role in these and other perovskites, and they are known to be strongly affected by stress^{12,18,19} and temperature.20 Recently, the effects of electric displacement field on the AFT rotations were investigated in strained PbTiO3 bulk and SrTiO3 bulk21 and PbTiO3/SrTiO3 superlattice,22 with displacement field and rotation axis fixed along [001].
 In this paper, we study the phase transition behavior of the AFD modes in SrTiO3 and PbTiO3 under three-dimensional constant electric displacement field.

-Of course, SrTiO3 and PbTiO3 are qualitatively different in that the latter is ferroelectric while the former remains paraelectric down to zero temperature.
+Of course, $SrTiO_3$ and $PbTiO_3$ are qualitatively different in that the latter is ferroelectric while the former remains paraelectric down to zero temperature.
 However, the choice of fixed electric displacement field D for the boundary conditions in this study allows us to treat both materials on an equal footing.
 The situation would have been much more complicated if we had chosen to work at fixed electric field \mathcal{E} , because the energy landscape is multivalued and the paraelectric configuration is unstable at small \mathcal{E} in a ferroelectric material like PbTiO3.
-At fixed D, however, the energy landscape remains singlevalued, thus allowing access to the entire electric equation of state for $PbTiO_3$ as well as $SrTiO_3$.^{21,22} Indeed, both materials have a large static dielectric constant, so that mapping at fixed D is qualitatively similar to mapping at fixed P. Thus, in our study, the main qualitative difference between $SrTiO_3$ and $PbTiO_3$ will be related to the fact that the rotational instability that prefers to develop along a [001] axis in SrTiO3 instead prefers a [111] axis in $PbTiO_3$.
+At fixed D, however, the energy landscape remains single-valued, thus allowing access to the entire electric equation of state for PbTiO3 as well as SrTiO3.^{23,24} Indeed, both materials have a large static dielectric constant, so that mapping at fixed D is qualitatively similar to mapping at fixed P (all phases at nonzero D field exhibit an electric polarization).
+Thus, in our study, the main qualitative difference between SrTiO3 and PbTiO3 will be related to the fact that the rotational instability that prefers to develop along a [001] axis in SrTiO3 instead prefers a [111] axis in PbTiO3.